 The incorporation of technology into modern society has often been the cause of political and philosophical debate.
 The main concern is whether technology truly helps or harms humanity.
 Some argue that overuse of technology is harmful to the environment, while others believe it is a necessary facet of human development.

-View all BSc Degrees in Technology Studies in North America 2017/2018
+View all Bachelors of Science in Technology Studies in North America 2018

 In our program, you'll get a broad IT background.
 You'll learn about programming applications, network development, systems design and analysis, Web technologies, multimedia applications, database development and systems administration. [+]